Smart ELectrolYsis Module manufacturing – upscaling with Automotive production technology with a Sustainability focus

 Industrialisation Site and Economic Impact

 The first main industrialisation site will be BOSCH’s Bamberg plant, which is ready for transformation from automotive to hydrogen products involving experienced and trusted local suppliers.
-The regional economy of the Bamberg region is largely based on automotive suppliers, with this industry providing almost 15,000 jobs in the region.
+The regional economy of the Bamberg region is largely based on automotive suppliers (this industry provides almost 15,000 jobs in the region).

 Many of the local companies produce components for combustion engines.
 Accordingly, in the Bamberg region, the success of the ELY Stack ramp-up has significant potential for the regional economy.
 The ELYAS project will accelerate the development of a local supply chain for ELY stack manufacturing.
 Thus, ELYAS will contribute to job creation and generate local added value for the North Bavarian economy.